Creating test VMs via GitLab CI

 Before creating a VM:

-and select the folder where you will perform the operations. - Make sure the selected folder has a network with a subnet you can connect the VM to.
+and select the folder to work with. - Make sure the selected folder has a network with a subnet where you can connect your VM.
 To do this, select Virtual Private Cloud on the folder page.
 If the list contains a network, click its name to see the list of subnets.
-If there is neither network nor subnet, create them.
+If there are no networks in the list or the selected network has no subnets, create them as required.

 Required paid resources